<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 CM-202208-Offering Payment Plans to Customers - blog ad banner

-How to structure your payment plans
+How to structure your instalment payment plans

-• When payment will begin (i.e 30 days from when the invoice was raised)
+• When payment will begin (i.e. 30 days from when the invoice was raised)

 • How much each payment will be

-• How often payments will be made
+• How often recurring payments will be made

 • The total amount of payment that is required by the end of the payment plan